Franklin Correctional Institution

 The Franklin Correctional Institution is a state prison for men located in Carrabelle, Franklin County, Florida, owned and operated by the Florida Department of Corrections.

 Franklin has a mix of security levels, including minimum, medium, and close.
-Franklin houses adult male offenders.
-Franklin first opened in 2005 and has a maximum capacity of 1,039 prisoners.
+Franklin first opened in 2005 and has a maximum capacity of 1,346 prisoners.

 History

+Construction first began in 2004, and was estimated to cost $53 million.

+In 2013, six prisoners were charged with forging release documents for convicted murderers Joseph Jenkins and Charles Walker, who escaped on September 27th and October 8th.
+The pair were recaptured in Panama City weeks later.

-A federal civil rights lawsuit filed in 2016 accused prison guards of beating a prisoner and then fatally gassing him with 600 grams of chemical agents.
+A federal civil rights lawsuit filed in 2016 accused prison guards of beating a prisoner and then fatally gassing him with 600 g of chemical agents.

 The facility was the scene of riots in June 2016.
 Some three hundred inmates destroyed two housing dorms after drilling through a concrete and brick wall using improvised tools.
 The prisoners reportedly surrendered after about two hours, and no injuries were reported.
-This was the third such disturbance within six months.

 A fourth disturbance occurred in November 2016.